-We all long for more of God’s peace in the midst of the stresses of our lives!
+We all long to “Fear not,” to be free to love and be loved.
+We all long for more of God’s peace in the midst of stress, danger, and uncertainty.

 How Many “Fear Nots” are There in the Bible?

 “Fear not!” is the most repeated command in the Bible.
 In fact, it’s been said that there are 365 “Fear nots” in the Bible — one “Fear not” for every day of the year!
 Lloyd Ogilvie in Facing the Future without Fear even said there are 366 “Fear nots” in the Bible, one for every day of the year, including Leap Year!
 God doesn’t want us to go a single day without hearing his word of comfort: “Fear not!”